pluralsh/documentation/pages/adding-new-application/application-artifact-package.md

+---
-# Plural Application Artifact
+title: Plural Application Artifact Structure
+description: >-
+  In this guide we will lay out how a Plural artifact is constructed.
+---

-As mentioned above, the Plural CLI creates a wrapper Helm chart and Terraform module for each installed application and inputs the user defined values for that installation.
+As mentioned in (Background on Application Installations)[/adding-new-application/background-app-install], the Plural CLI creates a wrapper Helm chart and Terraform module for each installed application and inputs the user defined values for that installation.
 Some extra configuration files are necessary in the applications artifact for Plural to be able to understand
 - the Helm charts and Terraform modules dependencies to run them through its templating engine
 - dependencies on other Plural artifacts